 Are your fees too high?

-Not many people know it, but KiwiSaver might end up being the second biggest expense in your life (after your mortgage interest payments).
+Not many people know it, but the KiwiSaver plan might end up being the second biggest expense in your life (after your mortgage interest payments).
 The average Kiwi will pay over $90k in KiwiSaver fees in their lifetime.
 But most people don’t see this as they never really see an invoice with the expenses coming out.

 The average KiwiSaver growth fund charges 1.19% per annum, though fees can go as high as 1.97%.
-The higher your fees, the less KiwiSaver is left for you.
+The higher your fees, the less KiwiSaver money is left for you.

 The difference between paying the highest fees in the industry and the kōura fees could save you over $100k by the time you hit 65.